-Anyway, Tyoma loves typewriters as much as I do.
+Anyway, Liev loves typewriters as much as I do.
 We hauled it up stairs and weighed it (32 pounds!).
-I set T up with a little station and he spent the next hour typing.
+I set Liev up with a little station and he spent the next hour typing.

-During that time, I saw my husband’s intensity reflected in Tyoma.
+During that time, I saw my husband’s intensity reflected in Liev.